urbanopt/urbanopt.github.io/workflows/reopt/reopt_post_processing.md

 ### REopt Lite Optimization Assumption Files

-In your URBANopt project directory, by default you should see two example **REopt Lite** assumption files in a `reopt` folder (`base_assumptions.json` and `multiPV_assumptions.json`).
+In your URBANopt project directory, you should see two example **REopt Lite** assumption files in a `reopt` folder (`base_assumptions.json` and `multiPV_assumptions.json`).
+If the `reopt` folder is missing, first create a REopt-enabled ScenarioFile with the `uo create --reopt-scenario-file` command (type `uo create --help` for usage help).
 These files follow the format outlined in the [API documentation](https://developer.nrel.gov/docs/energy-optimization/reopt-v1/) and can be customized to your specific project needs.
 Though CLI commands, they will be updated with basic information from your _Feature_ and _Scenario_ Reports (i.e. latitude, longitude, electric load profile) and submitted to the **REopt Lite API**.

 In particular, you will want to make sure that the `urdb_label` in the assumptions file maps to a suitable utility rate _label_ from the [URDB](https://openei.org/apps/IURDB/).
 The _label_ is the last term of the URL of a utility rate detail page (i.e. the _label_ for the rate at [https://openei.org/apps/IURDB/rate/view/5b0d83af5457a3f276733305](https://openei.org/apps/IURDB/rate/view/5b0d83af5457a3f276733305) is 5b0d83af5457a3f276733305).